-The history content at this year level involves two strands: Historical Knowledge and Understanding and Historical Skills.
-These strands are interrelated and should be taught in an integrated way, and in ways that are appropriate to specific local contexts.
+The history content at this year level involves two strands: historical knowledge and understanding, and historical skills.
+These strands are interrelated and have been developed to be taught in an integrated way, and in ways that are appropriate to specific local contexts.
 The order and detail in which they are taught are programming decisions.